krausest/js-framework-benchmark/README.md

 Thanks for the great work.

-## Changes

-- more test cases
-- add versioning for testing mulitple versions of the same platform
-- tweaking on test runs (allows to re-runs all the cases/platforms)

 ## Prerequsites

 Have *node.js* installed.
 If you want to do yourself a favour use nvm for that.
 The benchmark has been tested with node 5.1+.